Fresh Air - Jeff Hiller's Big Break Came In His 40s

 We're in our 40s.

-And it hasn't happened yet, hasn't it?
+And it hasn't happened yet, has it?

 It hasn't happened for you, it hasn't happened for me.